Faculty Guide to the LAVC Library

 See what's available here.

 Library materials can be searched though the online catalog by author, title, subject, or keyword.
-It is available on the Internet at the Library’s homepage.
+It is available on the Library’s homepage.

 Our staff includes four professional librarians: